 Tens of thousands of people send money overseas from Japan every day.
 Unfortunately, many of them are likely overpaying for the service.
-Historically Go Lloyds was one of the best low cost remittance services aimed at foreign residents but since the acquisition of the Lloyds TSB service by Shinsei Bank there may be better options available.
-First it would be wise to understand where the costs and fees are taken when making an overseas transfer from Japan.
+Historically Go Lloyds was one of the best low cost remittance services aimed at foreign residents for sending money abroad from Japan but since the acquisition of the Lloyds TSB service by Shinsei Bank there may be better options available.
+First it would be wise to understand where the costs and fees are taken when making an overseas transfer.

 The Fees When Sending Money

 People are used to being quoted a “transaction fee” for sending money abroad.
 This is a flat rate which is charged irrespective of how much money you are sending.
 These fees normally range from between 2,000 JPY to 4,000 JPY.
 Understandably, if you are sending 50,000 JPY and being charged 4,000 JPY in transaction costs then your money has already been charged an 8% levy.
 For large one-off transactions this will become a smaller cost in percentage terms, but for those sending money monthly the total fees on an annual basis can be crippling.

 Some overseas transfer services will charge a percentage of the money being sent.
 This is usually below, and up to 1%.
 Again, if you are sending 50,000 JPY and the transaction fee is 4,000 JPY and there is also a 1% commission taken from the transfer the total remittance has been hit for 9%- meaning that 1 out of every 11 transfers you send is entirely taken by the bank.